|

 of Connecticut lineup, hosting a weekday talk show from 2-3PM.

-Her focus is upbeat, positive shows featuring guests and callers.
+Her focus was upbeat, positive shows featuring guests and

-Mary tries to inform and entertain her audience.
+callers.
+Mary tried to inform and entertain her audience.

 Like

-all WDRC AM talk shows, she is also heard on WMMW Meriden,
+all WDRC AM talk shows, she was also heard on WMMW Meriden,

 WSNG Torrington and WWCO Waterbury.
 The Connecticut native